The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Results

-Finally, we also analyze $\sigma_\mathrm{G}$ for $\{\log_{10}A, \gamma\}$ as a function of the effective number of pulsars $N_\mathrm{eff}$. \autoref{fig:perfreqpsr12.5} shows $\sigma_\mathrm{G}$ of parameters for a $5$-frequency power-law model as a function of $N_\mathrm{eff}$ as we increase the number of pulsars in the array in order of greatest to smallest value of $\sum_k^{N_f} 1/ \sigma_\mathrm{G}(\log_{10}\rho_{p,k})^{2}$.
-Again, we observe an approximate $1/\sqrt{N_\mathrm{eff}}$ scaling relationship after $\sim10$ pulsars ($N_\mathrm{eff}\sim1.5$).
-We also notice that the real data set has fewer numbers of effective pulsars than the simulated data set.
-This is because the simulation contains less excess noise with respect to the real data set, and the SGWB signal is stronger than the excess white noise for fewer frequencies than the simulation.
+Finally, we also analyze the measurement uncertainty of $\{\log_{10}A, \gamma\}$ as a function of the effective number of pulsars, $N_\mathrm{eff}$, using the GFL Lite technique. \autoref{fig:perfreqpsr12.5} shows $\sigma_\mathrm{G}$ of parameters for a $5$ frequency power-law model as a function of $N_\mathrm{eff}$ as we increase the number of pulsars in the array in order of greatest to the smallest value of $\sum_k^{N_f} 1/ \sigma_\mathrm{G}(\log_{10}\rho_{p,k})^{2}$.
+We use the same methods as \autoref{sec:neff}.
+Again, we observe an approximate $1/\sqrt{N_\mathrm{eff}}$ scaling relationship.
+We need at most 4 pulsars that are equivalent to the best modeled pulsar in order to effectively recover the spectral characteristics of the CURN from this data set.
+We also notice that the real data set has fewer numbers of effective pulsars than our earlier simulated data sets, due to the data model of the simulations being entirely known and prescribed.